amplitude/amplitude-docs/content/collections/advanced-techniques/cumulative-exposure-change-slope.md

 title: 'The cumulative exposures graph: Increasing and decreasing slopes'
 source: 'https://help.amplitude.com/hc/en-us/articles/7985566141083-Interpret-the-cumulative-exposures-graph-Increasing-and-decreasing-slopes'
 this_article_will_help_you:
-  - 'Understand the cumulative exposures graph in Amplitude Experiment (also available in [Experiment Results](/docs/analytics/charts/experiment-results/experiment-results-dig-deeper))'
+  - 'Understand the cumulative exposures graph in Amplitude Experiment'
   - 'Gain a deeper understanding of analyzing cumulative exposure results with examples'
 exclude_from_sitemap: false
 updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
-updated_at: 1716329426
+updated_at: 1718228350
 ---
 The cumulative exposures graph details the number of users who are **exposed to your experiment over time**.
 The x-axis displays the date when the user was first exposed to your experiment; the y-axis displays a cumulative, running total of the number of users exposed to the experiment.